Table Of Contents

 Grout also helps keep dirt and debris out from tile cracks and adds a basic form of flexibility to the solid surface.

-Grout, at it’s simplest
+Grout, at it’s simplest form is a fluid form of concrete.

 It usually comes in a dry powder and with the application of water, it turns into a paste that can be pushed and formed in between tiles.